hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 _Image source: ["From DNA to a human: What the ENCODE and Roadmap Epigenome Projects can teach us about how we are who we are"](https://portlandpress.com/biochemist/article/37/5/24/773/From-DNA-to-a-human-What-the-ENCODE-and-Roadmap)_

-For more detailed information on the process of going from sequenced reads to peaks, please see the pre-reading lesson (link 00a).
+For more detailed information on the process of going from sequenced reads to peaks, please see the [pre-reading lesson](00a_peak_calling_workflow_review.md).
 In this workshop, we will describe a range of different analyses that can be done using peaks.

 ## Peak file formats
-In this lesson, we will introduce you to several important file formats that you will encounter when working with peak calls called the **BED format** (**B**rowser **E**xtensible **D**ata).
+In this lesson, we will introduce you to several important file formats that you will encounter when working with peak calls, which follow the **BED format** (**B**rowser **E**xtensible **D**ata).
 We will also describe the contents of the **narrowPeak** files (output from MACS2) and how it relates to BED.

 ### BED